red/web-redlake/blog-STG/5-Diagrammar-parse-prequel.md

 - as you get more rules, use an `object!` to group them, and keep intermediate state
 - files start with a % sign, so you'd get %/C/path/to/my/cool/parser.red
 - you can write e.g. your rules to disk with `write %/C/path/to/my/cool/parser.red mold rules`.
-This assumes all you rules are in an object.
+This assumes all you rules are in an object called `rules`.
 - conversely, you'll get the object with all your rules back by load `%/C/path/to/my/cool/parser.red`